The Bankrate promise

 Peer-to-peer lending involves borrowing money from other everyday people rather than from a traditional or online lender.

-While some peer-to-peer business lenders are out there, most peer-to-peer lending sites focus on personal loans, so you might have to take on some personal risk if you want to fund your company this way.
+There are some peer-to-peer business lenders available.
+But most peer-to-peer lending sites focus on personal loans, so you might have to take on some personal risk if you want to fund your company this way.

 The benefit of peer-to-peer lending is that it can be easier to qualify for than other types of loans.
 Because your loan is funded by dozens or hundreds of people, each lending a small amount, they won’t be as worried about the risk of default as a single lender offering you a loan of thousands of dollars.